Alien Skin produces darkwave elektro pop drawing from elements of 80s post punk subculture. His legacy in the electronic genre spans four decades.

 George Pappas, performing as Alien Skin, is a former member of Real Life.
-The Australian synthesizer band topped 1984 charts with their million seller, Send Me An Angel.
+The Australian new wave/synth band topped 1984 charts with their million seller, Send Me An Angel.

 Upon leaving Real Life in 2005 recording commenced on what became the debut Alien Skin album, 'Don’t Open Till Doomsday'.
-The album found favour at the time with a MySpace audience of synthpop and darkwave fans, especially of 80s version Depeche Mode persuasion.
-It was through this social platform a strong fan base of support developed.
-Since 2008, 13 CD albums have been released including the 2022 issue, "Put Your Lips On My Lips".
+The album resonated with a burgeoning MySpace community of synthpop and darkwave fans, especially of 80s 'Black Celebration' era Depeche Mode persuasion.
+It was via this once pervasive and powerful social platform a fan base of support emerged and grew.

 ALIEN SKIN: "I remember the effect new bands from the UK had on me in the early 1980s.
 Depeche Mode, New Order, The Cure and a similar coterie of others.
 An intoxicating new point of view, dark synthesizers and electronic rhythms, the angular and sculptured new fashions.
 A subculture that was so seductive and yet so far removed from downtown Australia."

-"My 'Real Life' era - the touring years - was a career highlight of course, but creating music as Alien Skin for a nuanced and new public wanting to hear that darker 80s aesthetic through the prism of my work is just as rewarding for me today."
+"My REAL LIFE era - the touring years - was a career highlight of course, but creating music as Alien Skin for a nuanced new (and old) public wanting to hear that darker, alternative 80s aesthetic through the prism of my work is even more rewarding for me today."